Whether you're a total novice or a CBD connoisseur, finding your ideal dose, getting results with your CBD takes work and patience.

-Interactions of CBD Oil Products - The CYP450 Pathway
+CBD Oil Product Interactions – The CYP450 Pathway

-Research began by showing that cannabidiol (CBD) has the potential to effectively help a large number of people.
+Research has begun to demonstrate that cannabidiol (CBD) has the potential to effectively help a large number of people.
 CBD interacts with the endocannabinoid system in a way that produces very few side effects.

-While the majority of the vast majority of science indicates that CBD is safe to use and consume, it does have a few risks that, if not properly understood, could be dangerous.
+While the vast majority of science indicates that CBD is safe for use and consumption, it does pose a few risks that, if not properly understood, could be dangerous.

-One such risk is inhibition of the cytochrome P450 enzyme system .
-This fancy moniker refers to a family of liver enzymes that play a crucial role in drug metabolism .
+One of these risks is inhibition of the cytochrome P450 enzyme system .
+This fancy nickname refers to a family of liver enzymes that plays a crucial role in drug metabolism .

-This means that while itself being metabolized by the P450, CBD largely “gets its full attention” – thus stopping its action on other substances it would normally metabolize (another potent P450 inhibitor is bergapten , commonly found in grapefruit).
+This means that while itself being metabolized by the P450, CBD largely “gets all of its attention” – thereby shutting down its action on other substances that it would normally metabolize (another potent P450 inhibitor is bergapten , commonly found in grapefruit).

-Of course, it's not that simple - the course and effects of inhibiting the process will depend on the dose and form of CBD intake...and also on whether we use the isolate or the whole plant extract (Full spectrum) which is the recommended method in most cases. , due to the entourage effect.
-In particular, the last factor must be taken into account, bearing in mind that the majority of preclinical trials and clinical trials have been carried out on pure CBD (isolate) or on drugs based on its isolate (e.g. Sativex ).
+Of course, it's not that simple - the course and effects of inhibiting the process will depend on the dose and form of CBD intake... and also on whether we use the isolate or whole plant extract (Full spectrum) which is the recommended means in most cases. , due to the entourage effect.
+In particular, the last factor should be taken into account, keeping in mind that the majority of preclinical trials and clinical trials have been carried out on pure CBD (isolate) or on drugs based on its isolate (e.g. Sativex ).

-Without delving into the nature of the complex CBD-cytochrome interaction, one thing is certain: above a certain threshold dose, cannabidiol will gradually slow down the metabolism of certain drugs.
-To complicate matters, neither the threshold dose (GW Pharmaceuticals, studies have shown no interaction below the 40 mg dose, while others already estimate the limit at 25 mg), nor whether the slowing of metabolism of the drug would weaken… or enhance their effect cannot be clearly defined!
+Without delving into the nature of the complex CBD-cytochrome interaction, one thing is certain: from a certain threshold dose, cannabidiol will gradually slow down the metabolism of certain drugs.
+To complicate matters, neither the threshold dose (GW Pharmaceuticals, studies have shown no interaction below the dose of 40 mg, while others already estimated the limit at 25 mg), nor if the slowing of metabolism of the drug would weaken… or strengthen their effect cannot be clearly defined!

-Medical advice : you must take your dose of CBD two hours apart from a treatment you have, this will allow your medication to work
+Medical advice : take your dose of CBD two hours apart from any treatment you are having, this will allow your medications to work

-Should I stop my therapy or quit CBD?
+Should I stop my therapy or stop taking CBD?

-There's no need to panic, however.
-You probably don't need to stop taking anything, but it's always a good idea to see a doctor.
-Keep calm and let us remind you of the following:
+There's no need to panic, though.
+You probably don't need to stop taking anything, but it's always a good idea to consult a doctor.
+Stay calm and let us remind you of the following:

-- the quoted data relates to CBD as a medicine (sativex) - i.e. in the form that it is not used in our products.
+- The data cited concerns CBD as a medicine (sativex) - i.e. in the form that it is not used in our products.

-- CBD is available in Europe as CBD hemp oil - organic plant products with dietary supplement status
+- CBD is available in Europe in the form of CBD hemp oil - organic plant products with the status of food supplements

-Interactions of CBD and certain other drugs are often linked to the impact of cannabidiol on the same diseases that the drug was prescribed to cure in the first place - reducing the dose will not necessarily change the effectiveness of the treatment, because the CBD will simply replace the drug.
+Interactions of CBD and some other medications are often linked to the impact of cannabidiol on the same illnesses that the medication was prescribed to cure in the first place - reducing the dose will not necessarily change the effectiveness of the treatment, as the CBD will simply replace the medicine.

-So far, all scientific data indicates that CBD provides more benefits than potential harm, and the latter can be avoided with a better understanding of the mechanism of interaction.
+So far, all scientific data indicates that CBD brings more benefits than potential harm, and the latter can be avoided through a better understanding of the interaction mechanism.

-All of the above does not change the fact that even with CBD being "just" a dietary supplement, any signs - or fears - of its potential interactions with any drug (not prescription drugs) require consultation with the doctor.
+All of the above does not change the fact that even with CBD being "just" a dietary supplement, any signs - or fears - of its potential interactions with any medication (not prescription medications) require consultation with the doctor.

-Inside we can find advice like “take a grapefruit test” – if a medicine can be taken with the fruit, CBD won't do any harm either.
-While there's some logic to this madness (the high amounts of bergapten in these fruits are said to interact with cytochrome P450 in the same way CBD does), it's not a good idea: medicinal-grade CBD works stronger than a bigger grapefruit, Gone are the days when doctors condemned anything to do with cannabis.
+Inside we can find advice like “do a grapefruit test” – if any medicine can be taken with the fruit, CBD won't do any harm either.
+While there is some logic to this madness (the high amounts of bergapten in these fruits would interact with cytochrome P450 in the same way that CBD does), it is not a good idea: medicinal grade CBD works stronger than a bigger grapefruit, Gone are also the days when doctors condemned anything that had anything to do with cannabis.

 Cannabidiol in the cytochrome P-450 system

-Cannabinoids can inhibit the ability of the cytochrome P450 system to metabolize certain drugs,
+Cannabinoids may inhibit the ability of the cytochrome P450 system to metabolize certain drugs,

-Interestingly, it's not just CBD that has an effect on drug metabolism.
+Interestingly, CBD is not the only one that has an effect on drug metabolism.
 Grapefruit , watercress, St. John's wort, and goldenseal all have a similar impact in terms of CYP450 inhibition.